Docent: Finland

 In Finland, docent is solely an academic title (dosentti, docent) awarded by a university.
-The title is often translated as adjunct professor or associate professor to make the title more comparable to those of the Anglo-Saxon university system.
+The title is often translated as adjunct professor or associate professor to make the title more comparable to those of university systems in English-speaking countries.
 The title of docent can either be awarded for life or for a stipulated period of time, depending on the decision of the unit that confers it.
 As a prerequisite, a candidate must have comprehensive knowledge of their own field, a capacity for independent research or artistic work demonstrated through publication or some other manner, and good teaching skills.
 The applicant must have scientific publications at least equivalent to the extent of two doctoral theses in their field.
 Candidates are required to give a lecture demonstrating their teaching skills and are evaluated by an academic committee.

 While traditionally a docentship used to be a formal position without a salary, the 2009 change in legislation changed it to a title only.
 Thus, a docentship is nowadays an official recognition of individual expertise as well as a title equivalent to that of an associate professor and also bestowing the right to teach (venia legendi) and supervise doctoral students independently.
 Docents may work as professors, associate professors, assistant professors, university lecturers, or researchers at the university or work elsewhere full time.
 The rank of docent entitles the holder to teach at universities and to be a principal researcher, lead research groups, and act as the responsible supervisor of doctoral students.

 According to Finnish legislation, The title cannot be revoked under any circumstance.
 There has been some discussion among academics whether revocation should be possible in cases such as a criminal conviction.